 Tonight was the 16th Anniversary for “Fathers House” The Pastor’s Wife came up to me and said that her stomach pains were definitely no more and she felt great.
 She led the worship amazingly.

-I still love how different the Vanuatu people, sing the same worship songs as us.
-I would love to be God sat in heaven listening on a Sunday morning with the praise songs all around the world…wow!!
+I still love how differently the Vanuatu people sing the same worship songs as us.
+I would love to be next to God sitting in heaven, listening on a Sunday morning to the praise songs all around the world…wow!!

-They had prepared a huge amount of food for everyone.
-They are so generous with the little they have.
-They have strict culture that guests eat first, then men, then children and last the women.
-I struggled with this, as I went with a servant heart and yet, I felt that I was being treated like royalty by them.
+They had prepared a huge amount of food for everyone, they are so generous with the little they have.
+They have strict cultural customs that “guests” eat first, then men, then children and last the women.
+I struggled with this, as I went with a servant heart, and yet I felt that I was being treated like royalty by them.

 This was our “relax day” – we spent it at the Erakor Island Resort.
 We had to take a boat to get to the Island and it was a little bit of paradise.
-It was bitter sweet for me.
-I lay on the sunbed thinking of Kieren and Sarai and how much I have missed them both on this trip – for completely different reasons obviously!
+It was bitter-sweet for me.
+I lay on the beach chair thinking of Kieren and Sarai and how much I have missed them both on this trip – for completely different reasons obviously!

 As I look back on the whole trip…

-I hope and pray that one day, I can share a similar experience with Kieren and Sarai – to show them how I have fell in love with the people of Vanuatu.
+I hope and pray that one day I can share a similar experience with Kieren and Sarai – to show them how I have fallen in love with the people of Vanuatu.